aerleon/aerleon/doc/wiki/Yaml-files.md

 ### Alternative Representation: Lists

-Any value that can be expressed as space-separated list of words may also be expressed as a YAML list of words.
-This representation is more canonical and may be easier to construct during programmatic assembly of YAML.
+Any value that can be expressed as a space-separated list of words may also be expressed as a YAML list of one word per item.
+This representation is a more typical use of YAML.
+Authors intending to programmatically construct YAML files may find this representation easier to assemble.

 ```
         icmp-type: echo-request echo-reply